Several spells of light showers expected in parts of the island

 Winds will be south-westerly and speed will be 30-40 kmph.

-Wind speed may increase up to 45-50 kmph at times in the other sea areas around the island.

-The sea areasoff the coast extending from Hambantota to Pottuvil and the sea area off the coast extending from Puttalam to Kankasanthurai via Mannar will be rough at times.
-The other sea areas around the island may fairly rough at times.
+The sea areas off the coast extending from Hambantota to Pottuvil will be rough at times.
+The sea areas extending from Chilaw to Trincomalee via Puttalam, Mannar and Kankasanthurai will be fairly rough at times.

 Increase of swell wave heights (about 2.0 - 2.5m) can be expected in the sea areas off the coast extending from Puttalam to Pottuvil via Colombo, Galle and Hambantota.